Dripdrop12/ipardalis/content/blog/ambanja-panther-chameleons-for-sale/index.md

 banner = "img/banners/google_ambanja"
 +++

 This article, specifically, tackles a controversial topic in the Ambanja Panther Chameleon breeding community on what is meant when people say they have an Ambanja Panther Chameleon for sale.
 It is the first article in a series on the challenges identifying and breeding wild-type local forms of Panther Chameleons.
 The next one covers the [Ambilobe]({{< ref "blog/ambilobe-panther-chameleons-usa" >}}) local form.
+It is because of debates like these that we meticulously document our [Panther Chameleons for sale]({{< ref "/panther-chameleons-for-sale" >}}).
+An appeal to authority is not enough, especially as new information and technology are more readily available.

 ## Ambanja on Google
 Let's start by googling "Ambanja Panther Chameleon for sale":